Ashlyn Krueger: 2022-23: WTA Tour quarterfinal and title, top 100

 Krueger qualified for the main draw of the WTA 1000 in Indian Wells in 2022 and in 2023, after receiving a qualifying wildcard but on both occasions lost to Yulia Putintseva and Jil Teichmann, respectively.

 She also received wildcards for the main draw at the 2022 and the 2023 Miami Open but lost both first rounds to Wang Qiang and Erika Andreeva, respectively.

 At the 2022 US Open, Krueger competed thanks to a wildcard for the main draw but lost in the first round to Victoria Azarenka.

-She recorded her first top-20 victory over world No. 19, Viktoria Azarenka, at the 2023 Rosmalen Open, getting her revenge for the US Open loss, to reach her first WTA Tour quarterfinal where she lost to Viktória Hrunčáková.
+Krueger recorded her first top-20 victory over world No. 19, Viktoria Azarenka, at the 2023 Rosmalen Open, getting her revenge for the US Open loss, to reach her first WTA Tour quarterfinal where she lost to Viktória Hrunčáková.

 Krueger won her first WTA 125 title at the 2023 Veneto Open defeating Tatjana Maria in the final, in three sets.

 She won her first WTA 250 title at the 2023 Japan Women's Open without dropping a set, defeating Zhu Lin in the final.
 As a result, she reached world No. 73, climbing 50 spots on 18 September 2023, becoming the seventh American to make her top 100 debut in 2023 and the first American teenager to crack the top 100 since Gauff as a 15-year-old on 14 October 2019.

 She qualified for the WTA 1000 China Open but lost in the first round to Ons Jabeur.